nkma1989/azurefunctions-keras-model/README.md

 ![host_start](https://github.com/nkma1989/azurefunctions-keras-model/blob/master/readme_images/blob_trigger_output.jpg)

-The result can be seen in the images-processed folder and the table, using Azure table explorer or the Azure portal.
+The result can be seen in the images-processed container and the table, using Azure table explorer or the Azure portal.
 As shown in the Publishing to Azure section.